Delhi’s Flores, Oakdale’s Garcia and Harlan take second at state

 Oakdale’s Abel Garcia (170 pounds) and Coleby Harlan (182) also reached their respective finals, but settled for second.

-Garcia recorded a couple escapes, but could never get Palm Desert’s Anthony Mantanona down to the mat in a 5-2 decision.
+Garcia recorded a couple of escapes, but could never get Palm Desert’s Anthony Mantanona down to the mat in a 5-2 decision.
 Harlan trailed Buchanan’s Anthony Montalvo 5-2 entering the third round.
-The junior made things interesting by quickly scoring an escape to open the third, but Montalvo defensively countered every attempt at a take down the rest of the way for a 5-3 victory.
+The junior made things interesting by quickly scoring an escape to open the third, but Montalvo defensively countered every attempt at a takedown the rest of the way for a 5-3 victory.

 The Mustangs had the area’s best showing with four meadlists, including Bronson Harmon (fourth at 160) and Ricky Torres (sixth at 132).
 Oakdale tied for seventh overall with Concord De La Salle at 83 points.
 Buchanan ran away with the team title with 213.5.